#RobKardashian Mocks #KylieJenner, Compares Sis To 88-Year-Old Grandma: Is There Bad Blood Between The Two?

 “It’s just a little disrespectful and I wouldn’t do that in anyone else’s home.”

-In the same episode of Keeping Up With The Kardashians, the reality star also revealed how she was trying to put all the dramas behind that’s why she agreed to have Rob Kardashian rent one of her mansions for his growing family.
+In the same episode of Keeping Up With the Kardashians, the reality star also revealed how she was trying to put all the dramas behind, that’s why she agreed to have Rob Kardashian rent one of her mansions for his growing family.

 “I agreed, cause me and Chyna kinda put everything behind us, and my brother seemed really happy and I wanted him to enjoy his new life and I wasn’t here to block anyone’s blessing.”